1j01/mopaint/README.md

 but add friction to iterating on how tools work as a whole, and the process for making them etc.
 (That said it can be really fun and useful, and it might be worth the cost of friction.)

+#### See also:

-See also: [JS Paint][] (my clone of MS Paint from Windows 98), and (not mine) [Apparatus][] ("a hybrid graphics editor and programming environment for creating interactive diagrams")
+- [Apparatus][] - "a hybrid graphics editor and programming environment for creating interactive diagrams"

+- [JS Paint][] - my clone of MS Paint from Windows 98

-## A few principles
+## A few principles / Thesis statement

+* Don't discard and destroy data by default, dang it!
+Human-computer interaction is incredibly lopsided, with great output ability (a perfectly plentiful plethora of pixels in parallel, plus piezoelectrics) vs input ability (discrete key presses, mouse clicks, linear mouse movements, and *sometimes* speech, but that's generally only taken advantage of as plain text with long delays), so input is precious.
+I want people to retroactively record and use data they didn't and couldn't know they would have wanted to record beforehand.
+If you know your work is always saved, and everything you do, every brush stroke, is usable & reusable (& refactorable) in the future, I think it will unlock a new kind of zen art exploration and encourage truly new kinds of art.

-* Minimize the conceptual surface and maximize applicability;
+* Minimize the conceptual surface, and maximize applicability.
+Combine components/elements/ideas in the UI where possible.
-combine components/elements/ideas and make anything that works with X also apply to Y by making X and Y the same thing.
+Make anything that works with one thing also work with another by making them the same thing.
 Do more with less.
 [Multiism][].
-Once you have some data, there are a million and one things the user might want to do with it, manipulate it, organize it.
+(Once you have some data, there are a million and one things the user might want to do with it, manipulate it, organize it.
 The user should be able to act on different objects/data in the same ways if possible.
 Bulk actions should be a natural extension of singular actions, or the same if possible, if it makes sense.
-And many things a user might want to do could be handled in a common way across editors.
+And many things a user might want to do could be handled in a common way across editors.)

 * Question the status quo.
+Try new things!
+People design based on previous work because it's what they know.
-It's one thing to design an application to behave similarly to other applications so that users can pick it up easier and faster, but another to copy existing ideas (components, elements, concepts, the *scope of a project* or program, etc.) without question.
+It can be good to leverage understanding that users have so they can pick up software and use it faster and easier, but you shouldn't copy existing ideas (components, elements, concepts, the *scope of a project* or program, etc.) without *question*.
 (btw check out Bret Victor's talk [The Future of Programming][].
 And his other work!)

 ## Crazy (or at least Kooky) Ideas